-The protocols have a new look and are presented in an algorithm format.
+The protocols are presented in an algorithm format.
 An algorithm is intended to reflect real-life decision points visually.
 An algorithm has certain limitations, and not every clinical scenario can be represented.
 Although the algorithm implies a specific sequence of actions, it may often be necessary to provide care out of sequence from that described in the algorithm if dictated by clinical needs.
 An algorithm provides decision-making support, but need not be rigidly adhered to and is no substitute for sound clinical judgment.